 Getting windows in a fit state for civilised usage

 First and most important, modern windows is some kind of spam factory.
-Stop it.
+Stop that production line.
 How to Disable All of Windows 10’s Built-in Advertising.
 I would happily pay $50 extra licensing fees for all advertising to be excluded from Windows, but that’s not an option they offer plebs.